 Rather than just having one generic “health” email list, you could segment your audience into groups.
-You will still have one email list, but with 3 segments.
+Thus, you will still have one email list, but with 3 segments.

 In ConvertKit, you do this by “tagging” subscribers who join via a specific opt-in form.
-For this example, you would create 3 lead magnets, 3 opt-in forms, and 3 tags.
+So, for this example, you would create 3 lead magnets, 3 opt-in forms, and 3 tags.

-The benefit of segmenting your list is that you can better target your paid offers which leads to better conversion rates.
+The benefit of segmenting your list is that you can better target your paid offers, leading to better conversion rates.

 What is a content upgrade?

 A content upgrade is a lead magnet that’s specifically created for a piece of content.
-For example this article, as well as many of your own articles, can be turned into content upgrades.
+For example, this article and many of your own articles can be turned into content upgrades.